 This task will include maintenance of the data elements necessary to continue system compliance with NEMSIS data collection.
-The addition of 35 data elements last year brought the system to Silver level in compliance.
-Efforts will be made to reach a higher level of compliance with data collection and members of the Section staff will continue as active members of the TRCC to help with data sharing.
+Members of the Section staff will continue as active members of the TRCC to help with data sharing.
 Federal funds will provide for system user fees.